IMO 2020: Are We Ready?

 Key Legal Consideration

-With that in mind, we have produced the following table highlighting the key issues that Owners and Charterers alike should keep in mind when negotiating the terms of existing and future contracts of carriage:
+With that in mind, we have produced the following table highlighting the key risks that Owners and Charterers alike should keep in mind when negotiating the terms of existing and future contracts of carriage:

 Some of the key issues are briefly discussed below.